CrivelliLab/NILE-HPC/README.md

 # NILE-HPC
-Python3 wrapper for NILE with MPI capability
+Python3 wrapper for NILE with MPI capability.

 ## Getting Started: